Interacting with JavaScript

 Using modules from @JSBody

-It's possible to import external modules to use in @JSBody
+It's possible to import external modules to use in @JSBody scripts.
+For this purpose use imports parameter.

-For example, we have a module named testModule.js
+For example, we have a module named testModule.js:

 export function foo() {